sabrinachowdhuryoshin/Python-AI-Face-Detection-App/README.md

 # Customization
 This application can be easily customized to suit specific use cases.
 To do so, you can modify the individual `.py` files to include additional functionality, or modify the `haarcascade_frontalface_default.xml` file to train the model on a different set of faces.

+# Contributing

+Contributions are welcome!
+If you would like to contribute to this project, please follow these steps:

+- Fork the repository
+- Create a new branch for your feature or bug fix
+- Make your changes and commit them
+- Push your changes to your fork
+- Submit a pull request

 # License
 This project is licensed under the Unlicense - see the `LICENSE.md` file for details.